Part of a Bigger System

 Interconnector Transmission System Operator

-Interconnector TSOs, like Baltic Cable, are specialised entities operating one or more interconnectors that connects electricity markets and AC grid areas.
+Interconnector TSOs, like Baltic Cable, are specialised entities operating one or more interconnectors that connect the electricity markets of two member states and AC grid areas.
 Interconnector TSOs are fully certified and fully regulated.
 Unlike control area TSOs, interconnector TSOs have neither control area responsibilities, customers, or tariffs.
 Their main source of income is congestion income.

 Interconnector TSOs can play a significant role at the electricity market.